okmatija/Prizm/CONTRIBUTING.md

 # Release process

 This tool is intended to be hackable and compiled from source as you use it.
-So it doesn't really make sense to release binaries, however, this is what we do while Jai is in closed beta.
+So it doesn't really make sense to release binaries, however, this is what we do while Jai is in closed beta:

-From the top-level project directory do the following:

 1. Update `changelog.jai` with the release date.
 Update `EXPECTED_COMPILER_VERSION_INFO`

 2. Compile using: `jai build.jai - release`
-3. Test everything works.
-Include a test with a large (>200MB) file.
-Maybe reproduce the steps in the preset tooltips
-4. Copy the following into a directory named `Prizm_X.Y.Z`:

-    api/
-    shapes/
+3. Select the following then do `RMB > 7-zip > Add to archive...`, use the naming convention `Prizm_X.Y.Z` and set the archive format to zip api/ shapes/
     Prizm.exe
     SDL2.dll

-5. Zip the release folder, do this by clicking on all the files to be included and then RMB > 7-zip > zip, otherwise you get nested folders when you unzip... but who really cares
+4. Test the release
-6. Unzip the release zip and test everything works
+    a.
+Unzip the release zip and launch Prizm.exe
+    b.
+Test all the files in the shapes/ folder load correctly
+    c.
+Test a large obj file (>200MB) file
+    d.
+Test the C++ API works by calling the Prizm::documentation and Prizm::DocumentationForUnreal functions

-7. Use the GitHub UI to complete the release: upload the release zip and copy the new section in the changelog to the description and set the git tag
+5. Use the GitHub UI to complete the release: Upload the release zip and copy the new section in the changelog to the description and set the git tag

+6. Post a release message:
+    a.
+Write a changelog summary with a SCREENSHOT
+    b.
+Post the zip in a followup message on the thread
+    c.
+Post the full changelog in a further followup

 Note: Delete tags using: `git tag --delete vNNN && git push --delete origin vNNN`

-Post the changelog summary with a SCREENSHOT
-Post the zip in a followup
-Post the full changelog in a further followup

-Note if, after you've made a Prizm.zip, you then rename it to Prizm_X.Y.Z.zip, it will unzip containing Prizm folder, but I think we don't want this.